A Mess Free Life may collect a share of sales or other compensation from the links on this page.

-You’ve got a lot crammed into a short period so the earlier you can start to plan, the better.
+You’ve got a lot crammed into a short period of time, so the earlier you can start to plan, the better.
 By planning now, you can take advantage of deals that will save you money and ensure you stick to your holiday budget.
 And, instead of partaking of the last minute rush, you can move into the holiday season with less stress.

 9 Ways Maximize Your Christmas Budget

 1. Start Putting Money Aside Now

 If you’re reading this post in November, say after Thanksgiving this might be a bit late for you now.
 But if reading this in September or October and you haven’t started putting money aside, now is the time to start.

 Many things go into the creation of your holiday budget.
 It’s not just about gifts.
 It’s also about food, decorations, the tree, wrapping paper and many, more things.
 Make sure you have all your bases covered by reading It’s Never To Early To Start Planning For The Holidays.
 There you will find information on creating the actual budget for your holidays and ideas and tips to ensure you don’t forget a thing!

 2. Create Your Christmas Meal Plan

 Sit down and develop your meal plan for the holidays and start buying what you need now when you find the ingredients you’ll need on sale.

 By way of example, I know that Christmas Eve dinner is a traditional Italian 7 Fishes Dinner.
 It can be very expensive to buy everything I need at one time.
 Instead, when I see what I need like crab meat, shrimp or even haddock on sale, I buy it and put in the freezer.
 This way instead of spending $12.99 on shrimp, I’ll buy it when it goes on sale in October for $9.99 per pound.

 Planning ahead really helps me to save on my food budget and it will help you too.